arifb2/old_ruby_sdk/README.md

 In Rails.
 You could define specific configuration for each environment.

 There's also a parameter to define the version of the Aria API you want to use.
-Default is 5.15

-    AriaApi::Configuration.api_version = "5.16"
+    AriaApi::Configuration.api_version = "6.13"

 ## Usage

-The Aria Systems Ruby SDK supports the Cora API services available on [Aria Systems Developer Central](http://developer.ariasystems.net).
+The Aria Ruby SDK supports the Cora API services available on [Aria Developer Central](http://developer.ariasystems.net).

 Just call the service name as an AriaApi method, the options are the same as the specified in the API docs, except the client_no and auth_key as they were set up in the configuration.